jguzzo522/movierec/README.md

 ## KMeans Modeling for Cold Start Problem
 To recommend movies to a new user, KMeans clustering can be a useful approach.
 In this analysis, clustering techniques are applied to group movies based on their genre features.
 This approach can be useful for various purposes, such as understanding movie similarities, recommending similar movies, or targeting specific audiences.

 KMeans Clustering: The KMeans algorithm is used to cluster movies into different groups based on their genre features.
 Initially, 10 clusters are created.
 The elbow method was used to determine the optimal number of clusters.
 A plot was generated showing the within-cluster sum of squares for different numbers of clusters.
-Based on the graph the optimal amount of clusters should be around 4-6.
+Based on the graph the optimal amount of clusters should be 4.

 ![Screen Shot 2024-04-15 at 5 27 53 PM](https://github.com/jguzzo522/movierec/assets/75549456/f8b5c6ae-e97d-4aa7-992d-b49614125adf)